cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_emu/api/plugins.rst

 Plugins
 =======

-Plugins are extentions for each EmuClient.
-They are emulating famous protocols like: arp, igmp, dhcp..
+Plugins are extensions for each EmuClient.
+They are emulating protocols like: arp, igmp, dhcp.

-Every plugin is created with a json format, allowing alter some of the plugin's parameters.
-You can find the init JSON for each plugin, whether it's "INIT_JSON_NS" or "INIT_JSON_CLIENT" .
+Every plugin is has a init json, allowing alter some of the plugin's parameters.
+The init json could be applied to client, namespace and thread level.
+You can find the init json for each plugin, whether it's "INIT_JSON_NS" (namespace) or "INIT_JSON_CLIENT" (client) .
-There is a seperation between init JSON of plugin namespace and plugin client.
-Pay attintion if your plugin will be created in the namespace or client contex.
+There is a separation between init JSON of plugin namespace and plugin client.

 **NOTICE**: Although sending a JSON with redundant parameters will not cause an error whatsoever, it's recommended to follow the init JSON structure.